 - withdraw consent you have previously provided in relation to Rio Tinto's processing of your personal data.

 Your request will be forwarded to the Data Privacy Lead for your region, who can also provide you with the Data subject request form.
 Rio Tinto will aim to respond within a reasonable period after the request is made or from when information required to process the request is received (or otherwise as required under local laws).

 As explained in Data Privacy Principle 8, there are legal exceptions to the exercise of the rights listed above, and Rio Tinto will review each request on a case by case basis, by reference to the laws of the country where the data subject is located.

-If you wish to make a complaint about the processing of your personal data or a complaint about Rio Tinto’s response to your request to exercise your data subject rights, you can do so by emailing AskE&I@riotinto.com or by reporting this as a Data Privacy Incident to Ethics & Compliance.
+If you have any questions or wish to make a complaint about the processing of your personal data or a complaint about Rio Tinto’s response to your request to exercise your data subject rights, you can do so by emailing AskE&C@riotinto.com or by reporting this as a Data Privacy Incident to Ethics & Compliance.